larfef/miniRT/README.md

 fix object deformation where center is not the center of the window handle all camera features

+//orientation
+add parsing rule to check if the given orientation is normalized

 //lighting

 handle case where lights is inside the object